redFrik/udk10-Embedded_Systems/udk131114/README.md

 //--send osc example
 --------------------
-in this example we read one digital and one analog sensor and send it via to another computer.
+in this example we read one digital and one analog sensor and send it via open sound control to another computer (e.g. your laptop).

 * `pico osctest.py`